rackerlabs/genestack/docs/infrastructure-postgresql.md

 ## Run the package deployment

-> Consider the PVC size you will need for the environment you're deploying in.
+!!! tip

+    Consider the PVC size you will need for the environment you're deploying in.
 Make adjustments as needed near `storage.[pvc|archive_pvc].size` and `volume.backup.size` to your helm overrides.

 ```shell
 cd /opt/genestack/submodules/openstack-helm-infra